sdsc-complecs/linux-scheduler/README.md

 # About COMPLECS

-COMPLECS (COMPrehensive Learning for end-users to Effectively utilize CyberinfraStructure) is a new SDSC program where training will cover non-programming skills needed to effectively use supercomputers.
-Topics include parallel computing concepts, Linux tools and bash scripting, security, batch and interactive computing, how to get help, and data management.
+COMPLECS (COMPrehensive Learning for end-users to Effectively utilize CyberinfraStructure) is a CyberTraining program that teaches non-programming skills needed to effectively use supercomputers.
+Topics include parallel computing, Linux command-line tools, shell scripting, batch computing, data management, security, and how to get help.

 # Acknowledgements